41 targets, 10 priority

-Ten natural assets were identified by an expert panel and community roundtables during the last review to help tell a more focused story of how natural resource management can support the achievement of the Plan’s targets.
+These ten natural assets were identified by an expert panel and community roundtables to help tell a more focused story of how natural resource management can support the achievement of the Plan’s targets.

 For each of the 10 natural assets, there is one high-level headline target within the SEQ NRM Plan that measures progress towards success.
 Each headline target has one or more linked indicators from the SEQ NRM Plan to assist with monitoring natural assets health.
 For example, protecting and managing bushland and forests also helps to maintain threatened species’ habitat, forest connectivity and wildlife corridors.
 Achievement of these headline targets is required to enhance and maintain the liveability and prosperity of the region.